AnsuzTrent/SearchHosts/README.en.md

 # SearchHosts

 #### Description
-Make it easier to change hosts files to access sites like "Github.com" and "www.python.org"
+It's easier to change the hosts file to visit a website like "[Github.com](https://github.com)", "www.python.org"

+Thanks to the ([tool.chinaz.com/dns ](https://tool.chinaz.com/dns)) provided search interface support —— although they don't know that I used their website in this app.

 #### Software Architecture
 Divided into two parts, "Java" and "kotlin", the function is exactly the same, is the product of learning kotlin